 I met Maya Azucena years ago at what was for many the indisputable hub of recorded music in NYC for the then burgeoning independent “nu-soul” movement, Bondy’s.

-You would be hard-pressed not to notice Maya then or now – strikingly attractive, funky style, vibrant and engaging personality, but still very cool.
+You would be hard-pressed not to notice Maya then or now – strikingly attractive, funky style, vibrant, engaging personality, and very cool.
 You could tell from the start that she was driven, focused and passionate about being a true and quality artist.
 You could tell too that she was refreshingly humble.
-I was already impressed when she then shared a copy of her then soon to be released debut MAYA WHO?!, with me.
-Needless to say, I listened and was further impressed by what I heard.
-So much that I set an interview up with her that would be used for the following profile piece originally published in 2003 from the monthly feature segment, WATCH CLOSELY:

 MAYA AZUCENA: WHAT’S IN A NAME?

 Maya who?
 It’s the response that singer/songwriter Maya Azucena (pronounced Ay-sü-say-nah) often gets when folks hear her unique name for the first time.
 But instead of being stressed by the seemingly routine reply, she used it, to name her funky, soul- saturated debut.
 Of her name a confident Azucena declares, “ultimately, once people get it, they’ll never forget it.”
 Indeed the talented Brooklyn, NY native has hopes that’ll hold true not only for the CD, but also for her as an artist as well.